GarrettS/OpenSourceLearning/README.md

 **YouTube:** Users can't ask the video a question.
 Payment model is through ad revenue or third party processors (Patreon, etc).

+* Incohesive, disconnected experience.
+Learners need to 1) find teachers, 2) Arrange for payment (Through the app, Patreon, Paypal, etc), and 3) Do the lesson (email, skype).

 **StackExchange:** Contributors paid in "points".
 That's nice but people need money.

 **Tutoring Websites:**